 There is a place for automating social media

-Automation does have its place.
+Automation has its place.
 It can help find new content or maintain a schedule to ensure a smooth flow throughout the day.
 What it cannot – should not – do is determine if something has the correct nuance for your brand.
 It can’t determine the most appropriate captions or placement that speak to your audiences.

 Use feeds to find good content to share, just remember you don’t have to share everything that comes your way.
 You should also use scheduling tools to make sure there’s a steady stream of engaging posts throughout the day.
 Just make sure a human has final say on whether something gets put into the queue, and the words that go with it.